YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ## Problem and the cause thereof

-Now I have two variants of the relation `eval`, one is optimized for forward execution amd cannot be used for backward execution, and the other is for backward execution and cannot be used for forward execution.
+Now I have two variants of the relation `eval`, one is optimized for forward execution and cannot be used for backward execution, and the other is for backward execution and cannot be used for forward execution.

 ### The forward evaluator